 City Threads Underwear are made in the USA and come in either 100% cotton or organic cotton.
 They start from size 18-24M and run small.
 The fabric is thick and soft.
-City Threads offers briefs and boxers for boys and briefs and dance shorts for girls.
-They also offer conservative unisex underwear.
+City Threads offers briefs and boxer briefs for boys and various styles for girls.

 Protecting & Cleaning Carpets and Couches While Potty Training

 With non-coercive potty training, during the initial teaching days your child will be running around the house bare-bottomed.
 The aim is to watch closely and notice when he starts to pee, and quickly whisk him to the potty.
 This means there will be puddles on the floor.
 If you have a room with wood or tile floor, you can stay confined within that area for the first day.

 Water Repellent Blankets or Mats

 If your house is carpeted, you can cover the carpet with wool or polar fleece blankets, waterproof picnic blankets, or yoga mats.
 Even though I tried covering my living room with blankets, my son usually peed on the one patch of carpet that was uncovered, so beware!

 It helps to keep a stack of cloth prefold diapers or old towels nearby to immediately soak up any puddles.

 Nature's Miracle Stain & Odor Remover